From Isolation to Connection: Pac's Story

 Fast forward a few years and Pac’s family found themselves moving to the other side of the world.

-“When we arrived in Surrey, we all had to start from scratch,” Pac remembers.
-“I was only eight-years-old but my older brothers all worked and went to high school because my mom couldn’t work because of her disability.”
+“When we arrived in Burnaby, we all had to start from scratch,” Pac remembers.
+“I was only eight-years-old but my older brothers and sisters all worked and went to high school because my mom couldn’t work because of her disability.”

-With no father and his brothers largely out of the house, Pac grew up in isolation.
+With no father and his siblings largely out of the house, Pac grew up in isolation.

 “I was looking for a connection,” he says.
 “I didn’t have a role model to guide me and because of it, I was acting out a lot.
 I was getting into fights, smoking pot, and not going to school.”